TrivadisPF/dockerfiles/streamsets/README.md

 You must accept the [Oracle Binary Code License Agreement for Java SE](http://www.oracle.com/technetwork/java/javase/terms/license/index.html) to use this image.

 This docker image extends StreamSets version of [dockerized StreamSets Data Collector (SDC)](https://hub.docker.com/r/streamsets/datacollector/).
 It supports adding additional stage libraries either at build time or at run time.
-If you want to use the build time support, then of course you can not use this image on DockerHub, bu have to built the image by yourself.
+If you want to use the build time support, then of course you can not use this image on DockerHub, but have to built the image by yourself.
+You can find more information about the usage on my blog here(https://guidoschmutz.wordpress.com/2016/10/25/additional-stage-libraries-with-dockerized-streamsets/).

 Basic Usage
 -----------